 A while back I left my corporate job to start my own business.
 I noticed my confidence dwindling.
 I was working from home in sweatpants, not really caring what I was looking like and on top of that, because of my tummy issues, I was super bloated.
 I needed to get out of the funk I was in.

 I spent time trying to get to the root of the problem so I can fix whatever was happening and get my confidence back.
-I spoke to my friend who’s an executive coach about my challenge.
-I was telling her that I was so much more confident in corporate then I was running my own business.
+I spoke to my friend who’s an executive coach about what was going on.
+I told her that I was so much more confident in my corporate life than I was running my own business.
 In corporate I ran a large department, at a huge company, headquartered in New York City.
-I knew it would be different being on my own without a team and a corporate budget, but I needed to be able to access some of that confidence again.
-She told me to tell her about a time when I was super confident in corporate.
-My mind immediately went to this one particular meeting, I saw it so clearly.
-I painted the picture for her and then she asked me “what were you wearing?”
-I was confused.
-I thought she was going to ask me about the presentation but she asked me about my clothing.
-I trusted her and was going to join her down this road.
-Since I already saw this exact moment so clearly, immediately I knew what outfit I was wearing… and it was a freggen baller outfit.
-I was wearing a wrap dress that fit me so well (despite my bloating because guess what, I was bloated then too!) and cute peep toe heels with of course, my dorky notebook and tons of PowerPoint documents (yes we printed out PowerPoint documents back then).
+I knew it would be different being on my own without a huge team and a corporate budget, but I needed to be able to access some of that confidence again.

 That’s when I realized something.

-It doesn’t matter about wearing fancy clothing or whether I was bloated or not…what matters is I needed to wear something that I felt good in, that made me happy, and then the confidence came.
+It doesn’t matter about wearing fancy clothing or whether I was bloated or not…what mattered was that I needed to wear something that I felt good in, that made me happy, and then the confidence came.

 And that is how the concept beautifully bloated came to life.
 The key to being beautifully bloated is to dress comfortably for your lifestyle, look good, feel confident, and most importantly, be happy!